Maheshkumar-W/Voice-Based-Smartboard/README.md

 Finally , after successful testing & validation , the developed model is ready for deployment.

-- Last but not the least, if you are reading this, I ThankYou for investing your valuable time.
+- Last but not the least, if you are reading till here, I ThankYou for investing your valuable time.

 # Demostration Video of our Project
 [Click here to watch](https://drive.google.com/file/d/1VYiiS5epxws2IFHVa0KZGUSTlNWpckLp/view?usp=sharing)